Agronomy - Wildlife Food Plot

 Perform Soil Test Recommendations to Adjust pH

 Plants in soils that are too low in pH will not be able to use soil nutrients very well.
-To raise the pH levels, till in the recommended amount of agricultural lime base on the soil test.
+To raise pH levels, till in the recommended amount of agricultural lime and/or pellime per soil test recommendation.
+Lime well in advance of planting desired species.
+Pellime will react very quickly as is best to use just prior to planting and can be mixed and spread will with our other dry plant food products.
 The lime needs time to raise the soil pH, so it's best to till lime 6 months before planting.

 Fertilize and Turn Your Soil

-If no soil test was done or lime was not applied yet, disk in one ton of lime and an appropriate amount of a regional fertilizer blend per acre just before planting.
+If no soil test was done or lime was not applied yet, disk in 400 pounds of pellime and an appropriate amount of regional fertilizer blend per acre just before planting.

 Choose Your Food Plot Blend and Plant